-After that unfortunate (and odiferous) debacle, Paula regularly stocked her car with a pooper-scooper, lots of goodie bags, scads of paper towels, and hand sanitizer.
-She also packed an airtight bin, just in case she couldn't dispose of the dog's leavings right away.
+After that unfortunate (and odiferous) debacle, Paula has regularly stocked her car with a pooper-scooper, lots of goodie bags, scads of paper towels, and hand sanitizer.
+She also packs an airtight bin, just in case she can't dispose of the dog's leavings right away.

 Paula's first three stops involve looking after sweet and easy-to-handle pets and, more importantly, they involve no disagreeable surprises.
 She squeezes in a few errands and wolfs down a drive-thru burger and fries before heading to her lunchtime appointments.

 The dog at her 1:00PM appointment is a known escape artist—the "Houdini of Highland Heights," vaulting out of even barely cracked doors at the soonest opportunity.
 She made a note during her morning preparations, but that Houdini's a crafty one.

 Unsurprisingly, the muscle-bound beast behaves just as expected, sprinting down the block to rendezvous with his friends the moment Paula opens the door.
 She lunges after him and snares the wretched miscreant a split-second before he runs headlong into traffic.
 To his credit, the dog knows the jig is up and allows himself to be leashed and led home for lunch as if nothing had happened.

 Paula's ordeal has left her sweaty and smelling like wet dog.
 Unfortunately, though, she has no time to freshen up before meeting two new clients.